 Strategic Partners provide a financial contribution and/or other resources to support the work of the GHP on at least one occasion.
 They support the promotion and practice of handwashing with soap to prevent infections and save lives as an international development priority.
 They engage in handwashing promotion activities, including around Global Handwashing Day.

 Dow Chemical joined the GHP as a strategic partner in 2014.
 Dow combines the power of science and technology to passionately innovate what is essential to human progress.
 The Company is driving innovations that extract value from the intersection of chemical, physical and biological sciences to help address many of the world’s most challenging problems such as the need for clean water, clean energy generation and conservation, and increasing agricultural productivity.
 Dow’s integrated, market-driven, industry-leading portfolio of specialty chemical, advanced materials, agrosciences and plastics businesses delivers a broad range of technology-based products and solutions to customers in approximately 180 countries and in high-growth sectors such as packaging, electronics, water, coatings and agriculture.

 A wide range of organizations partner with us to achieve different aspects of our mission of universal handwashing promotion and practice.
 Are you interested in learning more about GHP membership?
 Contact us for more information!

-Banka BioLoo promotes and delivers water, sanitation, and hygiene (WASH) solutions and services in India.
+Banka BioLoo promotes and delivers WASH solutions and services in India.
 The company actively champions handwashing by providing eco-friendly bioloos, handpumps, and wash basins.
 Their focus is school sanitation and the BioLoo team works with large companies to promote WASH interventions in schools through corporate social responsibility.

 The DefeatDD (Defeat Diarrheal Disease) Initiative, a project of PATH, promotes integrated conversations to break the poo taboo and defeat a leading global killer of children.
 Through their website and social media channels, DefeatDD advocates for a combined prevention and treatment approach, including vaccines, oral rehydration salts (ORS)/zinc, WASH, nutrition, and breastfeeding.